Everard Bartlett: National team

 Bartlett was a regular with the New Zealand Tall Blacks between 2012 and 2016, playing at the 2012 FIBA World Olympic Qualifying Tournament, 2013 FIBA Oceania Championship, 2014 FIBA Basketball World Cup, 2015 FIBA Oceania Championship, and 2016 FIBA World Olympic Qualifying Tournament.

 Coaching career

-In January 2023, Bartlett was apoointed head coach of the Hawke's Bay Hawks for the 2023 New Zealand NBL season.
+In January 2023, Bartlett was appointed head coach of the Hawke's Bay Hawks on a three-year deal.
+Following the 2023 New Zealand NBL season, his contract was terminated by the Hawks.

+In January 2025, Bartlett was appointed head coach of the Chennai Heat of the Indian National Basketball League.

 Personal life

 Bartlett and his wife Lillian have two sons.